Skip to content

 Binary frames (opcode 0x2)

-Stored in the message raw_bytes field.
+Stored in WSMessage.Payload as raw bytes.
 Binary payloads are preserved exactly as received.

 Control frames

-Control frames (Close 0x8, Ping 0x9, Pong 0xA) are recorded with their payload in raw_bytes.
-A Close frame terminates the relay.
+Control frames (Close 0x8, Ping 0x9, Pong 0xA) are emitted as their own envelopes.
+A Close frame terminates the Channel.

 Direction tracking